Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Introduction

 Many other recent papers tackle the analysis and control of matching queueing systems.
 Some focus on finding general conditions for the stability \cite{Busic2013,hypergraphs} or instability \cite{instabilityMatching} of such systems.
 Others focus on throughput optimality and reward maximization in the long-term average \cite{Stolyar} or in a discounted setting \cite{optimalControl}.
 In particular, in \cite{ItaiItai2021} they show that greedy policies can be optimal in hindsight.
 Finally, some also focus on finding structural properties, such as showing that the steady-state queue length distribution has product form when the matching policy is First-Come-First-Served \cite{productForm} (even when there are abandonments \cite{francisco}), or that adding flexibility can hurt performance \cite{flexibilityHurts}.
-Finally, a recent work \cite{Jonckheere2022} consider a bipartite two-way matching queueing network with abandonments under a Max-Weight policy.
+Finally, a recent work \cite{Jonckheere2022} considers a bipartite two-way matching queueing network with abandonments under a Max-Weight policy.
 While they obtain the stability region and other stochastic properties, they do not show optimality in any way.
+Moreover, none of these papers combine the challenges of having multi-way matchings together with (potentially correlated) abandonments that occur in the same time-scale as the arrivals, so their techniques cannot be directly translated to our setting.